-The representative Service Plan for the Preferred Alternative provides for regular schedules for all train services operating on the NEC.
-Trains operate at regular intervals, rather than on the basis of demand, as is the case today.
-Services operate at regular 15-, 30-, or 60-minute intervals, with local stations generally receiving two to four trains per hour during peak periods and major stations often receiving more service.
+The representative Service Plan for the Preferred Alternative provided for regular schedules for all train services operating on the NEC.
+Trains would operate at regular intervals, rather than on the basis of demand, as is the case today.
+Services operated at regular 15-, 30-, or 60-minute intervals, with local stations generally receiving two to four trains per hour during peak periods and major stations often receiving more service.

 Regional rail run-through service, particularly applicable to Washington, D.C., and New York City, links branch lines from the different regional service operators and provides continuous revenue service on both sides of the metropolitan region through the Central Business District.
 It enables passengers to avoid transfers when traveling from one regional rail station to another through stations such as Penn Station New York and Washington Union Station.
 It also provides reduces dwell time at stations and reduces the number of train movements.

-The Preferred Alternative provides through running opportunities at both Washington, D.C.
+The Preferred Alternative provided through running opportunities at both Washington, D.C.
 (VRE and MARC trains) and New York City (MNRR/LIRR and NJ TRANSIT trains).
-Through operations not only enhance connectivity for passengers and expand capacity, they make for more efficient use of trains and storage areas.
+Through operations not only would enhance connectivity for passengers and expand capacity, they make for more efficient use of trains and storage areas.